 Total atmospheric energy flux output is 540.1 W/m2 .

-These sums are in balance, as one expects in a system without gravity.
+These sums are in balance.
 However, one has to note that of the total atmospheric infrared radiation, only 37% is radiated to space, while 63% is somehow radiated back to the surface.
 As each infra-red active molecule absorbs an infrared photon, it is equally likely to subsequently emit an infrared photon in any direction according to the ideas of photon emission to which the scientists who created this vision of the Earth's energy budget ascribe.
 If so, because the atmosphere becomes less dense with altitude and because beyond the altitude at which water vapor condenses there is much less absorbing water vapor, more infrared radiation should escape the atmosphere to space than should be returned to the surface.
 The reality is that in the lower troposphere, the transport of energy or heat as radiation is small compared to the transport by convection.
 The transport by convection is much greater because the rate of molecular collisions is much greater than is the rate of photon emission by the infrared-active molecules in the lower, very dense atmosphere.
 But even if radiative transport of energy were the dominant means of energy transport in the lower troposphere, one could not have more than half of the energy transported downward.

 Here is still another unphysical oddity: According to NASA and the many similar energy diagrams adopted by many other governmental organizations such as the UN and the European Union, all but about 10% of the infrared radiation of the surface is absorbed by the atmosphere.
 Here, the surface emits 398.2 W/m2 and the atmosphere absorbs 358.2 W/m2 of that.
 If the surface temperature is Ts and the effective atmospheric temperature is Ta, then one has